Simix2017/simon-kerstan-ee-express/README.md

 This project is compatible with Java 17 and above.
 Currently, the framework is based on [Jakarta EE Platform 11](https://jakarta.ee/specifications/platform/11/).

+## Build

+This project uses [Gradle](https://gradle.org/) as a build tool.
+To build the project, you can use the following
+command: `./gradlew clean build`.

+Because Maven Central requires signed builds, the `signing` plugin in Gradle is activated.
+To sign the artifacts, you need to provide your GPG key and password as Gradle properties.
+You could use the following command to sign the
+artifacts: `./gradlew clean build -Psigning.keyId=<KEYID> -Psigning.password= \
+-Psigning.secretKeyRingFile=<KEYRING_FILE>`.

+For snapshots, the signing plugin is deactivated.

 ## Modules

-Modules which are defined as "in development" are not yet available on Maven Central, but you can build them yourself with `./gradlew clean build`.
+Modules which are defined as "in development" are not yet available on Maven Central, but you can build them yourself.

 ### EE Express